Apprenticeship Programmes at URBN

 If you have a qualification in a comparable field at the same level or higher, you may not be eligible.
 Speak to the Learning & Development team if you’re not sure.

-An apprenticeship is a paid job combined with learning to achieve a nationally-recognised standard in a specific role.
 It is made up of a number of different elements, which are outlined below.

 Once you have reached Gateway, you’ll be ready for end-point assessment (EPA).
 This is the final stage of the programme, during which you’ll have the opportunity to demonstrate what you’ve learned in order to be awarded a pass, merit or distinction grade.